steven-varga/h5cpp/docs/docs/architecture.md

 Parallel Filesystems

 # Type System
 At the heart of H5CPP lies the type mapping mechanism to HDF5 NATIVE types.
 All type requests are redirected to this segment in one way or another.
 That includes supported vectors, matrices, cubes, C like structs, etc. While HDF5 internally supports type translations among various binary representation, H5CPP deals only with native types.
 This is not a violation of the HDF5 use-anywhere policy, only type conversion is delegated to hosts with different binary representations.
 Since the most common processors are Intel and AMD, with this approach conversion is unnescessary most of the time.
-In summary, H5CPP uses NAIVE types exclusively.
+In summary, H5CPP uses NATIVE types exclusively.

 ```yacc
 integral 		:= [ unsigned | signed ] [int_8 | int_16 | int_32 | int_64 | float | double ]